Majenayu/Hack_titans/replit.md

 # PALS - Patient Access and Logging System

 ## Overview
-PALS is a medical kit application that allows patients to manage their medical records and prescriptions, while enabling doctors to access patient information based on privacy settings.
+PALS is a comprehensive medical kit application that allows patients to manage their medical records and prescriptions with detailed health information, while enabling doctors to access patient information based on privacy settings.

-**Current State**: Successfully imported and configured for Replit environment.
+**Current State**: Fully configured and running in Replit environment with structured prescription format and enhanced UI.

 ## Project Architecture